shadeslayer/SyncEvolution/README.rst

   separated by the chosen delimiter string. stdout can be selected with a dash.

-  The default delimiter are two newline characters for a blank line.
+  The default delimiter (two line breaks) matches a blank line.
+As a special case, it also matches a blank line with DOS line ending (line break, carriage return, line break).
 This works for vCard 3.0 and iCalendar 2.0, which never contain blank lines.

-  Because items may or may not end in a newline, as a special case the initial newline of a delimiter is skipped if the item ends in a newline.
+  When exporting, the default delimiter will always insert two line breaks regardless whether the items contain DOS line ends.
+As a special case, the initial newline of a delimiter is skipped if the item already ends in a newline.

 \--import
   Adds all items found in the directory or input file to the